Resources

 Spot

-The diameter of the area on the target where the temperature determination is made.
-The spot is defined by the circular aperture at the target which allows typically 90% of the IR energy from the target to be collected by the instrument.
-See also Size-of-Source Effect.
+The diameter of the area on a target where a temperature reading is actually taken — defined by the aperture that captures roughly 90% of the target’s IR energy.
+See Size-of-Source Effect.

 Stare or Lag

-The ambient temperature range an instrument can survive in a non-operating Range mode and perform within specifications when operated.
+The ambient temperature range an instrument can survive while not operating, and still perform to spec once it’s turned back on.

 T